 To be eligible for Accelerated PREP, you must have your Canadian common law degree or your Certificate of Qualification from the Federation of Law Societies of Canada.

-You are required to work on your PREP studies full-time, five days a week.
-Attendance is mandatory for the five-day Foundation Workshops (July 4 to 8, 2022) and the four-day Capstone (August 29 to September 1, 2022).
+You are required to work on your studies full-time, five days a week.
+Attendance is mandatory for the five-day Foundation Workshops and the four-day Capstone.
 You must dedicate a full day of study (seven and a half hours) five days a week.
-Due to the program’s fast-paced nature and heavy workload, firms should not assign work while students complete the program; it also does not allow time for students to be absent or take breaks, such as a vacation while enrolled.
-Accelerated PREP is demanding, and if you fall behind, you will be withdrawn and placed in another intake of PREP.
+Due to the program’s fast-paced nature and heavy workload, firms should not assign work while you complete the program; it also does not allow time for you to be absent or take breaks, such as a vacation while enrolled.
+Accelerated PREP is demanding, and if you fall behind, you will be withdrawn and will be required to register for another intake of PREP.

 You must have a reliable high-speed internet connection along with a computer with a camera and microphone.
 You will be recording yourself and uploading assignments throughout the program.
 While materials can be accessed via tablets and smartphones, laptops are recommended when uploading recordings and assignments.

-Final assessment results will be released approximately six weeks after the Capstone concludes.
+Final assessment results will be released approximately six weeks after the Capstone assessment concludes.

 If you are unsuccessful with achieving entry-level competence at your Capstone assessment, you will have an opportunity to reattempt the Capstone.
 Refer to the Capstone Policy for more information.